harrisonbay/CSE-143/README.md

-# PracticeIt
+# CSE 143
-PracticeIt solutions that I made.
-They may not be the most efficient or stylistically correct but they work.
+Solutions to various problems that I made.
+They may not be completely stylistically correct, but I believe that virtually all of them work as intended.